sverweij/state-machine-cat/docs/api.md

 ## Public API
 ### `render (script, options, callback)`
 The main render function.
-It parses and renders the _smcat_ `script` you pass it, talking any `options` into account and calling `callback` with the results.
+It parses and renders the _smcat_ `script` you pass it, talking any `options` into account and either
+- calling `callback` with the results if a callback was passed,
+- returning the result (more future proof way to use this function)

 #### `script`
 A string containing the script you want to get rendered.
 This is typically in